 Memorable Manitobans: John Hillyard Leech (1866-1930)

-He attended Manitoba College and graduated with a science degree from the University of Manitoba in 1889.
+He attended Manitoba College and, in 1889, graduated with a science degree from the University of Manitoba.
 He then studied law at Brandon and Winnipeg and was called to the Manitoba Bar in 1892.
-He commenced the practice of law in partnership with C. Henri Royal under the firm name of Leech & Royal.
-The partnership dissolved after two years and he then founded a firm with his brother Ernest T. Leech, F. J. Sutton, and Thomas Hamilton.
+He commenced the practice of law in partnership with Charles Henri Royal under the firm name of Leech and Royal.
+The partnership dissolved after two years and he then founded a firm with his brother Ernest Tennyson Leech, Frank J. Sutton, and Thomas Hamilton.
 He was later appointed a King’s Counsel.
 He was also a director of numerous manufacturing and mercantile corporations.
 He was a Conservative candidate for the Birtle constituency in the 1903 provincial general election.

 Marriage registration, Manitoba Vital Statistics.